Photocatalytic carbon dioxide reduction

 Under those controlled conditions, we find that on different TiO2 materials methane is always the main product.
 Carbon monoxide, formed as byproduct, is not an intermediate on the way to methane.
 Instead, the formation of methane requires the intermediate formation of C-C bonds, possibly resulting in intermediates such as acetic acid and acetaldehyde.
 Any potential C1 intermediate (e.g. methanol, formic acid) is preferably oxidized or degraded instead of reacting on to methane.

 Current studies target the fate of oxygen in the reaction, the nature of the catalytic active sites, and the improvement of the availability of photogenerated charge carriers at the surface.
-In the BMBF Project PROPHECY we are part of a consortium aiming at the development of alternative catalysts and process conditions in order to increase the yields by orders of magnitude.
-The R&D project is combined with sustainability considerations to guide research and development towards ecological and economic feasibility early on.
+In the BMBF projects PROPHECY and PRODIGY.
+We are part of a consortium aiming at the development of alternative catalysts and process conditions in order to increase the yields by orders of magnitude.
+The R&D projects are combined with sustainability considerations to guide research and development towards ecological and economic feasibility early on.